EYE stands for "Euler Yet another proof Engine" and it is a further

 development of Euler which is an inference engine supporting logic

-based proofs.
-EYE is a semibackward reasoning engine enhanced with
+EYE is a semibackward reasoner enhanced with Euler path detection.

 The Euler path detection is roughly "don't step in your own steps"